RMIT-Hive-Rocketry/GCS/docs/development.md

 ### Reading Bytes

+> [!WARNING]
+> In the future this debug option should be **deprecated**.
+There should be a logging process that eats all the data from the buffer so you can't see anything.
+When that happens, these notes *should* be updated.

 As we're not within the ascii table range, but within the entire range of bytes (0-255) we can't use screen or any ascii rendering method.
 You need to view the data in hex or binary.

 Get the device port as the **second** listed device in the debug logs:

 ![socat device parsing output](./assets/socatDeviceParse.png)